 Research shows that about 90% of selenomethionine is absorbed in the body but only about 50% of selenium from selenite.
 Also, note that more than 400 mcg per day of supplemental selenium can be toxic.

 Dosage and Duration

 Dietary supplements should be taken with care because of the potential side effects and interactions it might cause.
-Always remember that you need to consult first your healthcare provider to know the right dosage and duration for the supplements you are planning to take.
+Always remember that you need to consult first your healthcare provider to know the right dosage and duration.
 Here’s the list for the minimum daily recommended dietary allowances of selenium:

 Neonates to 6 months:

 6 months to 1 year:

 Children 7 to 10 years:

 Females 15 to 18 years:

 According to clinical studies (Braun & Cohen 2010):